ImperialLabs/ImperialLabs.github.io/pages/quick_start/docker_install.md

 -   Docker Compose Install: <https://docs.docker.com/compose/install/>
     -   Required to setup DinD Host and SLAPI with Compose Files

+## Important Info

+If the user that is running the SLAPI bot can't run docker (i.e.; run `docker ps` with user) then SLAPI will fail to start in local mode.

+-   These instructions will show you how to create a Docker group and fix this issue <https://docs.docker.com/engine/installation/linux/linux-postinstall/>

 {% include links.html %}